Kennaoui/COMP170_Fall26/W01/Activity1.md

 1. **One PDF file** containing:

+   - Answers to Part 1 questions.
-   - The terminal commands you used.
+   - The terminal commands you used in Part 2.
-   - The complete message or output displayed when you first ran the program.
+   - The complete message or output displayed when you first ran the program in Part 2.
-   - Your explanation of what happened when you first ran the program.
+   - Your explanation of what happened when you first ran the program in Part 2.

 2. **Your modified `.py` file** containing your modified Python code for the new order.